The Eternal Inheritance & Salvation – Pt. 2

-In The Inheritance & Salvation-Part 1 we discussed the legal mechanism of an inheritance promised to Abraham and his seed (Yahushua the messiah) that is utilized by Yahweh to enable the saved of mankind to gain salvation and eternal life.
+In Eternal Inheritance & Salvation-Part 1, we discussed the legal mechanism of an inheritance promised to Abraham and his seed (Yahushua the messiah) that Yahweh utilizes to enable the saved of mankind to gain salvation and eternal life.

 We will now direct our focus on discovering the actual promises that are contained in this inheritance.
-In other words, Just what can we inherit and why is it so valuable?
+In other words, what can we inherit, and why is it so valuable?

 Promises